dynamicstrategies/cardano-card-gateway/README.md

 status updates.
 The API endpoint accepts POST requests coming in and searches for the field "type" to be equal to "order_complete" or "transfer_started".
-The orderId is identified by the "click_id" from the payment processor In each of these cases it will update the order status by updating the status in the DB.
-Once the status is updated, it will then be seen by the backend Daemon service to decide how to proceed with the order.
+The orderId is identified by the "click_id" from the payment processor In each of these cases it will update the order status in the DB.
+- Once the status is updated, it will then be seen by the backend Daemon service to decide how to proceed with the order.

-- `nextjs/api/orders.js` - the API point accepts POST request from the frontend and deals with writing new orders to the DB and updating the status of existing orders The list of available methods are:
+- `nextjs/api/orders.js` - the API point accepts POST request from the frontend and deals with writing new orders to the DB and updating the status of existing orders.
+The list of available methods are:
   - "neworder" - create a new order in the database when a user presses Pay with Card in the frontend
   - "get_status" - to get the status of the current order.
 This is